ultranet1/MY-PYTHON-SCRIPTS-and-PROJECTS/README.md

 # MY-FIRST-CALCULATOR-WITH-TKINTER
-I designed a simple calculator
+I deigned a simple calculator
-#Hello I am Alaran
 # This is my calculator with tkinter nodule

 from tkinter import *